Opportunities

 Soldiers of the Chinese PLA

 China’s expanding presence presents clear challenges.
 It also creates opportunities for Australia and its partners to shape the regional environment, strengthen relationships and reinforce resilience.
-These opportunities are not about confronting China directly, but about shaping the environment in which it operates.
-It is about strengthening the ability of regional states to make sovereign choices, raising the costs of coercion, and ensuring no single power can dominate the Indo-Pacific.
+Those opportunities aren’t about confronting China directly, but about shaping the environment in which it operates.
+They’re about strengthening the ability of regional states to make sovereign choices, raising the costs of coercion and ensuring that no single power can dominate the Indo-Pacific.

 This reflects a broader reality: competition with China will be enduring.
-The task is not to avoid competition but to manage it over the long term.
-For Australia and its partners, this requires a sustained strategy of engagement, coordination and investment across multiple domains.
+The task isn’t to avoid competition but to manage it over the long term.
+Australia’s approach in recent years has increasingly reflected that logic.
+While pursuing a policy of stabilisation with Beijing, senior ministers have also openly acknowledged the reality of strategic competition and the need to strengthen deterrence, deepen regional partnerships and build collective resilience.
+For Australia and its partners, that requires a sustained strategy of engagement, coordination and investment across multiple domains.

 Strengthening regional partnerships

-Expanding maritime domain awareness, supporting regional policing and coast guard capabilities and deepening defence cooperation remain central.
-These efforts are most effective when framed as supporting sovereignty and regional priorities, rather than as elements of strategic competition.
+Expanding maritime domain awareness, supporting regional policing and coastguard capabilities and deepening defence cooperation will be central to those efforts.
+Australia, Japan, India and other partners are already investing in many of those areas, but there remains significant scope to build greater capacity and coordination across the region.
+Such efforts are most effective when framed as supporting sovereignty and regional priorities, rather than as elements of strategic competition.

 Defence and security cooperation should also be closely coordinated with other assistance packages.
-China does not wield influence through security means alone, so Australia and its partners need to coordinate defence and security cooperation alongside diplomatic engagement, development assistance and institutional support.
+China doesn’t wield influence through security means alone.
+Ensuring that defence and diplomatic efforts are mutually reinforcing will be critical to strengthening regional resilience and helping Indo-Pacific states navigate intensifying strategic competition on their own terms.

 Strengthening regional frameworks